privateprep/coding-space-website/src/pages/experience-levels/intermediate-code.md

   sellingPoints:
     - Introduction to Text-Based Coding
     - Making Games
-  mdContent: In our Intermediate course, students will create advanced projects in
-    Scratch, a block-based coding language, and move onto text-based programming in WoofJS, our JavaScript learning platform.
-WoofJS was developed by The Coding Space to allow students to leverage their existing Scratch knowledge and transition naturally into using JavaScript to make advanced projects.
+  mdContent: >-
+    Students with a solid Scratch foundation take the next step — pushing into advanced Scratch projects before transitioning to WoofJS, The Coding Space's own JavaScript learning platform.
+WoofJS is built specifically to bridge the gap between block-based and text-based coding, so the transition feels natural.

+    By the end, students are writing real JavaScript and building projects that couldn't exist in Scratch.

-    Students should come in with an advanced understanding of Scratch or a text-based language.
+    Prerequisites: advanced understanding of Scratch.
 ---